-Women have served in the United States Army since 1775.
-They nursed the ill and wounded, laundered and mended clothing, and cooked for the troops in camp on campaign; services that did not exist among the uniformed personnel within the Army until the 20th Century.
-Women are an invaluable and essential part of the Army.
-Currently, women serve in 95 percent of all Army occupations and make up about 15.7 percent of the Active Army.
-Women continue to have a crucial role in current operations and their sacrifices in this noble effort underscore their dedication and willingness to share great sacrifices.
+Women have served the United States Army since 1775.
+They nursed the ill and wounded, laundered and mended clothing, and cooked for the troops in camp on campaign; services that did not exist among the uniformed personnel within the Army until the 20th century.
+Women were an invaluable and essential part of the Army as they are today.